- What Is Cacao Butter?

 While you technically could, you definitely wouldn’t want to unless you also enjoy eating spoonfuls of coconut oil.

-If you want the positive health benefits of cacao butter, you can’t just settle for store-bought chocolate bars also loaded with sugar, chemical ingredients, and tiny amounts of real cacao (if any).
+If you want cocoa butter’s positive health benefits, you can’t just settle for store-bought chocolate bars loaded with sugar, chemical ingredients, and tiny amounts of real cacao (if any).
+Follow these few simple tips to enjoy it the healthy way.

-You’re better off making your own homemade keto chocolate bar packed with cacao butter, MCT oil, unsweetened cacao powder, and maca powder than buying almost any other candy in the world.
+You’re better off making your own homemade keto chocolate bars packed with organic cacao butter, MCT oil, unsweetened cacao powder, and maca powder than buying almost any other candy in the world.

-Your homemade chocolate creations will have way more antioxidants, healthy fats to keep you feeling energized, and superfood-worthy ingredients to satisfy your sweet taste buds without kicking you out of ketosis.
+Your homemade chocolate creations will have more antioxidants, healthy fats, and superfood-worthy ingredients to satisfy your sweet tooth without kicking you out of ketosis.

 Plus, with only 1g of net carbs, you won’t experience a crazy sugar spike like you would with normal high-carb chocolate bars.

-And this low-carb chocolate only takes five minutes to make, which means you can satisfy your cravings anytime.
+And this low-carb bar only takes five minutes to make, which means you can satisfy your cravings for that chocolate taste anytime.

-In it, you’ll find toasted coconut, roasted hazelnuts, and melted cacao butter to give you that creamy white chocolate taste and extra healthy fats without dumping sugar or fake ingredients into the mix.
+You’ll find coconut butter, chopped pecans, and melted cacao butter to give you that melt-in-your-mouth feeling.
+Plus, they’re packed with extra healthy fats, without dumping sugar or fake ingredients into the mix.

-Available online, each bar is only 3g of net carbs, 10g of protein, and 19g of fat — 5g of which are healthy saturated fats.
+Available online, each bar contains only 3g of net carbs, 10g of protein, and 19g of fat — 5g of which are healthy saturated fats.

-These bars don’t contain any hidden carbs, sugars, or artificial ingredients like fake chocolate flavors or chocolate liquors.
+These bars don’t contain any hidden carbs, sugars, or artificial additives — the nutrient-dense ingredients are the reason why macros are filling.

-To get those, we use a healthy mix of almond and cacao butter, coconut oil, collagen, and a touch of stevia and sea salt to keep our bars flavorful and satiating.
+The keto bars are a healthy mix of almond and cacao butter, coconut oil, collagen, and a touch of stevia and sea salt.

 Plus, since they’re a low-carb portable snack option, you can grab one: